 Photo: Therapy winemaker Steve Latchford

 A trio of wines has just been released by Naramata’s Therapy Vineyards includes, as usual, winemaker Steve Latchford’s excellent winemaking notes.

 There is detail here not often revealed by other winemakers.
 I don’t think it is that most winemakers want to keep secrets, but merely that consumers and wine reviewers would not understand some of the technical details.

 Example: the Pinot Noir was fermented with “R2, Alpha and Indigenous yeast strains” and the malolactic fermentation was started with “SB3 Instant”.

 I take a lot of comfort, however, from the fact that Steve provides this esoteric

 It tells me he has a good handle on what he is doing in the winery.

 Let me reproduce the biography of him from the Therapy web site:

 He started in the wine industry at the tender age of 18 when he enrolled at

 Teaching Winery.
 Unable to legally drink at the time Steve patiently waited to

 finish his sensory classes when he was 19.
 Niagara College

-After leaving Niagara and Vincor in the summer of 2007 Steve was looking for a new challenge and
+After leaving Niagara and Vincor in the summer of 2007 Steve was looking for a new challenge and found himself in the

-Valley.
+.
 Tasting his way

 through almost every winery in the valley, Steve ended up finding a home in